 The park has something for everyone, and I would recommend spending at least two days.

 Stop at guest services to get your free souvenir pin, telling everyone that it’s your first visit to the park!
-The park is separated into several different sections, including a closed water park during our visit.
-The LEGOLAND water park is open seasonally, March through October.
+The park is separated into several different sections, including a water park that was unfortunately closed during our visit.
+The LEGOLAND water park is open year-round but may be closed on Tuesdays and Thursdays and any days with inclement weather.
+Be sure to check LEGOLand’s hours before you go.

-There are lots to see and do, and we weren’t able to get to everything in the single day we spent there, even with the water park being closed.
+There are lots of things to see and do, and we weren’t able to get to everything in the single day we spent there, even with the water park being closed.

 One of the things I noticed and appreciated was how the lines were managed for rides geared towards younger children.
 It seemed that the rides were a shorter length than I’d expect, which kept the line moving.
 I felt like this was perfect for keeping everyone happy.
 Then, if you didn’t feel like you had enough time on the ride, a return to the line would have you back on the ride quickly.
 We did this several times on Merlin’s challenge ride, which became our three-year-old daughter’s favorite.